withplum/schwifty/README.rst

   'DE'
   >>> bic.location_code
   'FF'
-  >>> bic.country_bank_code
+  >>> bic.domestic_bank_codes
-  '86010090'
+  ['10010010',
+   '20010020',
+   ...
+   '86010090']

-The ``country_bank_code`` is the country specific bank code as you can find it in the IBAN.
-This mapping is currently only available for German BICs.
+The ``domestic_bank_codes`` lists the country specific bank codes as you can find it in the IBAN.
+This mapping is currently only available for German BICs and some Spanish and British banks.

 The ``BIC``-object also does some basic validation on instantiation and raises a ``ValueError`` if the country-code, the BIC´s length is invalid or if the structure doesn't match the ISO 9362 specification.

 .. code-block:: python